kantarsifo/kantar-sifo-mobile-analytics-pod/README.md

 ## Release notes

+5.0.2
+- SDK now asks for tracking permission on iOS 14 for panelists.
+- Added support for multiple webviews.

+5.0.1
 - Added support for iOS 14.
 - Sifo panelists now sync with IDFA and IDFV.
 - SDK can now detect faulty integration and warn about it.